 With an eight-speed carbon gearbox and 'quickshift' system, the R.S.
 19 is built with sleek, aerodynamic characteristics.

 Launch control was 1st introduced on CLIO R.S.
-EDC and now available in the new MEGANE R.S.
-280 CUP AT.
+EDC and now available in the new Megane R.S.
+300 Trophy.

 Allows you to move like a “cannon ball” while manages the level of the grip on the ground, this electronic system eliminates wheel slippage by acting on the engine torque.

-It allows you to quickly downshift several speeds to negotiate each turn in the best gear through wheel-mounted paddles which is offered on CLIO R.S. and the new MEGANE R.S.
-280 CUP AT.
+It allows you to quickly downshift several speeds to negotiate each turn in the best gear through wheel-mounted paddles which is offered on CLIO R.S. and the new Megane R.S.
+300 Trophy.

 Inspired by the data acquisition systems used in competitive driving, R.S.
 Monitor records all the information transmitted by the car's sensors.
 Power and engine torque, brake pressure, oil temperature, steering wheel angle etc.